caseyg/awesome/TOPICS.md

 ## sort

 *   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
 Built to be invisible and work on existing HTML.

+## dmca

+*   [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
+GitHub does not endorse or adopt any assertion contained in the following notices.
+Users identified in the notices are presumed innocent until proven guilty.
+Additional information about our DMCA policy can be found at